Cedrickkk/cedrickkk/README.md

-# Hi 👋, I'm Cedric
+# Hi, I'm Cedrick 👋

 Aspiring Software Developer.
 Growing, learning, and evolving — one step at a time.